Start right away email list and a Facebook page!!!

 Create a Facebook Messenger bot.

-Fast and responsive customer-support service is a major factor in growing a successful business.
-Your customers will take notice if you’re able to quickly answer questions that help them make the right purchase.
+Fast and responsive customer support service is a significant factor in growing a successful business.
+Your customers will take notice if you’re able to answer questions that help them make the right purchase quickly.
 Facebook Messenger is a convenient way to provide that support.
 Even better, you don’t need to stay online 24/7.
 A bot can do the job for you.

 Measure and repeat.

-One of Facebook’s biggest advantages is its ability to easily measure and analyze your ad campaign’s results.
+One of Facebook’s most significant advantages is its ability to measure and analyse your ad campaign’s results quickly.
 This capability is built directly into the platform.
 These tools can help you figure out which type of ads work best and which areas need improvements.

-While you retarget and retain your customers with Facebook Ads, don’t forget to measure the data, take all the good parts of your campaigns, and repeat.
+While you retarget and retain your customers with Facebook Ads, don’t forget to measure the data, take all the right parts of your campaigns, and repeat.